fgyfql/seqFinder/README.md

 ****************
 1. Prepare input files:

-1) a file containing information on protein sequence candidates. (inputfile1.txt)
+1) a file containing information on protein sequence candidates. (an example: inputfile1.txt)

-an example of inputfile1.txt:

->sequence_01
-MQTPSIIQCGLLNSFARKMTDAISDNQIIATSRFFNIARDVADVVVSNTKLAQQYEQLSIDSLKEYLVSVAKFVAVDYSNTTSADVDDLIHKLRLFIEEECYQYNIDKEETCDGDVCVSDEYNEPAPKPKPKPKPKPAPKPKPAPKPKPAPKPAPKPAPKPAPKPAPKPAPKPAPKPAPEPAPEPAPEPAPKPAPEPAPEPAPIRPARRCDENPSNLETCCTNKALYGDFTDSSCDIVKKKTNWWLWGGIAILVIVLMIGGYFIYKRYFSAPKFENTGEFVNDMNFNNDVNFNNDVNFDNDMNYGNEGIDVSDLEILNLPVPSVSPVPSASIVPSVSPIPRGSPVPSASPIK
->sequence_02
-MTQKILNPVTGRFVKVDGSTGKKIKTGNIYDVNNILSSKLTKKIFDKIRRNDLAKEERETQQLTKKISKGIFDKIRSENKKYEKNHQKLTKKMVLDIFSKIYKEDSRKSKTQCVVSEKKDNGGVLLTEDLGKIFEKSICMLYDTPYIGPYKYGNEKPMLLKTRLHKLLDFFPELTHTAAGGALHDFTTKNSRYLSAKTSKKKDGKVAPQKIGQPTKKKFLEFFNLPPDTSNDDIKLFIKKNIVRILDEYFKYTFDDTIIYYNEVNNIIMLVKTLKKVKFDPNLIEFGCNKPGKSWKESTILFYNNKRLGEFQIHTSRSCIKFRWFFENILLLFPDNFEVTIL
->sequence_03
-MTNKFISYNKMETREYLLTILFVIACFMVLNLERREGFETSDRPGVCDGKYYEKIDGFLSDIECDVLINAAIKKGLIKSEVGGATENDPIKLDPKSRNSEQTWFMPGEHEVIDKIQKKTREFLNSKKHCIDKYNFEDVQVARYKPGQYYYHHYDGDDCDDACPKDQRLATLMVYLKAPEEGGGGETDFPTLKTKIKPKKGTSIFFWVADPVTRKLYKETLHAGLPVKSGEKIIANQWIRAVK

-2) a file containing information on the observed side-chain size distribution of the C-alpha model (inputfile2.txt)
+2) a file containing information on the observed side-chain size distribution of the C-alpha model (an example: inputfile2.txt)

 i) open the C-alpha model and the density map in the program COOT;